 For a short info about the meaning of a button hold your mouse pointer on it and you will get a hint about which action will be initiated by pressing this button.
-Note that - depending on the context of the simulation task - some of the buttons can be temporarily dimmed which indicates that they are disabled.
+Depending on the context of the simulation task, some of the buttons may be temporarily dimmed which indicates that they are disabled.